rust-gamedev/rust-gamedev.github.io/content/news/026/index.md

 Hey there rustaceans, [Gemdrop Games] recently took Harvest Hero Origins to PAX West 2021.
-We had a very positive response from most of the players!
+They had a very positive response from most of the players!

-Being able to watch people play the game was extremely valuable, we were able to see pain points in UI/UX design and can now fix them without worry.
+Being able to watch people play the game was extremely valuable, they were able to see pain points in UI/UX design and can now fix them without worry.
-We were also able to see what players find fun about controlling each hero, which helps us plan the next hero in the full release of the game.
+They were also able to see what players find fun about controlling each hero, which helps them plan the next hero in the full release of the game.

-Harvest Hero Origins is still planned to release by the end of 2021, please wishlist on [steam] and I hope you're looking forward to it!
+Harvest Hero Origins is still planned to release by the end of 2021, please wishlist on [steam] and they hope you're looking forward to it!

 _Discussions:
 [discord](https://discord.gg/CJRbxQn3d9)_